infobloxopen/fwdpolicy/README.md

 [conditional](https://github.com/chrisohaver/conditional) - enables expression based forwarding policies

+## External Plugin

+This is an external plugin.
+To use it, you must build CoreDNS with this plugin and any forwarding policy plugins added to CoreDNS's `plugin.cfg`.
+The _fwdpolicy_ plugin can either replace or be positioned adjacent the built in _forward_ plugin.
+The relative position of any forwarding policy plugin does not matter, i.e. they can be placed anywhere in the list.

 ## Writing a Forwarding Policy Plugin

 Any plugin that implements the `Policy` interface can be used as a forwarding policy plugin.